The Rise and Fall and Rise of Functional Programming (Composing Software)

 - The best computer science text book I know of uses Lisp: Structure and Interpretation of Computer Programs.

-Functional programming was relegated to the sidelines and academia: The blissful obsession of the geekiest of programming geeks, professors in their ivy league towers, and some lucky students who escaped the Java force-feeding obsession of the 1990’s — 2010's.
+Even though Smalltalk was a functional OOP language, when C++ and Java took over mindshare, functional programming was relegated to the sidelines and academia: The blissful obsession of the geekiest of programming geeks, professors in their ivy towers, and some lucky students who escaped the Java force-feeding obsession of the 1990s — 2010.

 He spends most of his time in the San Francisco Bay Area with the most beautiful woman in the world.